urschrei/ckmeans/README.md

 The key to linear-time performance is the SMAWK algorithm's monotonicity property: the optimal split point for position `i` is always >= the optimal split point for position `i-1`.
 This allows a divide-and-conquer approach that processes each column in O(n) time, giving O(kn) total complexity.

-Unlike the [original R implementation](https://cran.r-project.org/web/packages/Ckmeans.1d.dp/index.html), this implementation does not include any code to automatically determine the optimal number of clusters: this information needs to be explicitly provided.
-It **does** provide the `roundbreaks` method to aid labelling, however.
+Like the [original R implementation](https://cran.r-project.org/web/packages/Ckmeans.1d.dp/index.html), this implementation can automatically determine the optimal number of clusters using `ckmeans_optimal`, which evaluates candidates using the Bayesian Information Criterion (BIC).
+It also provides the `roundbreaks` method to aid labelling.

 # FFI
 A C-compatible FFI implementation is available, along with libraries for major platforms.
 See the [header file](include/header.h) and a basic C example in the [`examples`](examples) folder.
 The FFI functions have been verified not to leak memory (see comment in example).